Plastic Bags for Recycling

 - Automotive oil may be taken to the recycling center.
 The oil must be in see-through, one-gallon non-opaque plastic containers, (gallon milk jugs work best), must be securely capped and cannot be contaminated with other fluids.

 - Cooking oil may be taken to the recycling center in non-opaque plastic containers, (gallon milk jugs or the original plastic containers and box your cooking oil comes in).

 - Automotive and rechargeable batteries (including motorcycle and boat batteries) may be brought to the same collection site.
 Note: Alkaline batteries are not recyclable and may be discarded in your curbside trash bin.

 - Other chemicals (paint, solvents etc.) are not accepted at this site.

 The collection site is open six days a week: Monday - Saturday from 7:30 am to 4:45 pm.
 You must bring your utility bill indicating you are a City of Longmont trash subscription customer and present that to the window attendant and they will direct you to the special collection bins.

 3. Hazardous Materials Management Facility (HMMF)

 - This location is open 3 days a week, year round and is located at 1901 63rd Street in Boulder (enter at Boulder County Recycling Center - follow signs to HMM facility).
 Longmont residents may take oils, batteries and other household chemicals for appropriate disposal at no additional fee.
-Please bring a City of Longmont utility bill as the program is available at no cost to City refuse collection customers only.
 Call ahead to verify days and hours of operation 303-441-4800.

 In addition to these options for automotive oil and rechargeable battery collection sites, several local automotive parts stores accept automotive batteries and oil.